ManikantaProdduturi/assignment2-prodduturi/README.md

 ### Code Fencing

-Description: Combinatorics is a branch of mathematics which is about counting – and we will discover many exciting examples of “things” you can count.<br>
+> Combinatorics is a branch of mathematics which is about counting – and we will discover many exciting examples of “things” you can count.<br>
 Source Code: <https://mathigon.org/world/Combinatorics><br>
 '''
 int fact_pow (int n, int k) {<br>